Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/docs/_pages/contribute.md

 * Use [isort](https://pycqa.github.io/isort/) to sort imports
 * Use [black](https://black.readthedocs.io/en/stable/) to format python code files

+## Documentation guide

+* Make sure to update the documentation to keep it consistent with the code changes.

 ## Code of conduct

 * [Code of conduct](/code_of_conduct/)